-Peter Blaze Corcoran

-Professor Emeritus, Florida Gulf

-Coast University.
-Senior Advisor

-Earth Charter International
+Peter Blaze Corcoran Professor Emeritus, Florida Gulf Coast University.
+Senior Advisor Earth Charter International USA

-César "CJ" Baldelomar,

-Visiting Lecturer in Religion,

-Mount Holyoke College and

-Boston College

-Envisioned as a creative thought experiment, this collaborative keynote seeks to weave together seemingly disparate voices into an intergenerational polyphony.
+César "CJ" Baldelomar, Visiting Lecturer in Religion, Mount Holyoke College and Boston College USA Envisioned as a creative thought experiment, this collaborative keynote seeks to weave together seemingly disparate voices into an intergenerational polyphony.
 We hope to reimagine responses to impending and future ecological catastrophes.
 We will invite participants to dream with us on a collective, intergenerational search for prospects not yet here.
 Intergenerational collaboration and dreaming are crucial to the effective implementation of Earth Charter principles and to crafting a robust prophetic imagination that dares to imagine what never was.
 How can we move beyond familiar educational and political paradigms and scripts to allure others to change their hearts and minds in ways that foster authentic solidarity across all types of differences?
 What is the role of imagination and creativity, especially during moments of deep uncertainty and instability?
 How can the melding of all sorts of voices lead to unforeseen possibilities for care and love?
 During our time together, we will journey toward responses to these timely questions.

-Enhancing our Connection with the Community of Life
+Worldviews, Values, and ethics education as drivers of change